yhmun/portfolio/README.md

 ## Portflio Web Application
-This purposes for practising builing web applicaiton on cloud.
+This purposes for practising building a web applicaiton on cloud.

 ## Prerequisite
 - Ubuntu 18.04 LTS (option)